-- The Air Bag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON/RUN position. - The Air Bag Warning Light remains on after the four to eight second interval. - The Air Bag Warning Light comes on intermittently or remains on while driving.
+- The Air Bag Warning Light does not come on for approximately four to eight seconds when the ignition switch is first turned to ON/RUN. - The Air Bag Warning Light remains on after the approximate four to eight-second interval. - The Air Bag Warning Light comes on intermittently or remains on while driving.